 The water level at Long Ba is quite low, so I have to wade barefoot through a lot of mud before reaching firm ground.
 A couple of boys receive me and guide me to the village longhouse.
 Here I meet Ida Nicolaisen, who has been living here on and off for a couple of years, and by now speaks the Punan language fluently.
 She receives me very courteously and takes me to the tuai rumah, the village chief, in whose house I can stay.

-The population of Borneo comprises many tribes, e.g. Iban, Punan, Kayan, Kelabit, and Penan, known by the common name of Dayaks.
 Usually, a Dayak village consists of only one house, a longhouse, which is in fact an entire community under one roof.
 A longhouse is mainly constructed from tabelian wood, which is very hard and durable.
 Most longhouses are app.
-75 metres long and 25 metres wide, and – at least in former days – always situated near a river, providing easy access to drinking water.
+75 m long and 25 m wide, and – at least in former days – always situated near a river, providing easy access to drinking water.

 Closest to the river is a common veranda, stretching along the entire length of the longhouse.
 Many activities take place here.
-Men and women sit in groups, often separated by sex, performing a number of tasks, e.g. weaving baskets, cleaning rice, and making hunting spears.
-Next to the veranda are the apartments of the individual families, which are extended families, i.e. several generations live together.
-Behind the apartments there is often another veranda, used for drying rice, pepper and other crops, and for drying laundry.
+Men and women sit in groups, often separated by sex, performing a number of tasks, including basket weaving, cleaning of rice, and production of hunting spears.
+Next to the veranda, each individual family has a separate apartment, where several generations live together.
+Behind the apartments, another veranda is used for drying rice, pepper and other crops, and for hanging up laundry.
 On the other side of this veranda are the kitchens.

 The most important reason, however, lies in the past.
 Before c.
 1900, most Dayaks were headhunters, and a man’s status depended on his ability to kill enemies and cut off their heads as trophies.
 The heads were brought back to the longhouse and stored under the roof.
 Before a young man could marry his fiancée, he had to bring her a freshly cut head.
 By constructing their house on poles, the inhabitants could haul up the ‘ladders’ in the evening, making it more difficult for enemies to enter the longhouse at night.

 The British, who colonized Sarawak in the 1800s, forbade headhunting, and the punishment for breaking this law was severe.
 Around 1900, headhunting had almost vanished.
-But the Dayaks had not entirely lost their desire to hunt heads, and during World War II the British again allowed them to cut off heads – but only heads of Japanese soldiers, not others.
-The Dayaks immediately started hunting Japanese heads, and in this way thousands of soldiers lost their lives.
+But the Dayaks had not entirely lost their desire to hunt heads, and during World War II, the British again allowed them to cut off heads – but only heads of Japanese soldiers, no others.
+The Dayaks immediately began head hunting, and thousands of Japanese soldiers lost their lives.

 Even though headhunting does not exist today, most Dayaks still prefer the traditional way of house construction.
-However, many of them have left the rainforest, living near the cities to work in oil palm plantations, which replace the rainforests of Sarawak at an alarming speed these years.
+A large number, however, now live near the cities to work in oil palm plantations, which are replacing the rainforests of Sarawak at an alarming rate these years.

 In former times, Dayaks placed their deceased relatives on top of high burial poles, which were decorated with carved faces and snake patterns.
 Today, deceased Dayaks are buried.